-Projections show reduced overall rainfall of 31 mm by 2030 and 61 mm by 2050.
+Projections show reduced overall rainfall of 31 mm by 2030 and 61 mm by 2050 (Source: Victoria's Climate Science Report 2019).
 This, combined with population growth, would put significant pressure on water supply security for our community and make it more difficult and expensive to maintain our green spaces.